michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

-- Searching all `.txt` file extensions in Windows Sysmon Logs:
+- To search for all .txt file extensions in Windows Sysmon Logs, you can use the following search query:

 ![image23](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/f038b966-78dd-4526-bb48-6a4c1ddbc09b)

-- Filtering the specific "Event Code 2" and `TargetFilename` of the target user:
+- To filter specific "Event Code 2" and TargetFilename of the target user in Windows Sysmon logs, you can use the following search query:

   ```
    index=botsv1 sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational host=we8105desk *.txt EventCode=2 TargetFilename="C:\\Users\\bob.smith.WAYNECORPINC\\*.txt"